mem48/geocompr/main.md

 #> POINTZM(5 2 3 1)
 ```

-XY, XYZ and XYZM types of points are automaticly created based on the lenght of a numeric vector.
+XY, XYZ and XYZM types of points are automatically created based on the length of a numeric vector.
 Only the XYM type needs to be specified using a `dim` argument.

 Multipoint and linestring objects are created based on a matrix using `st_multipoint()` and `st_linestring()` functions: